Jon Ossoff: Afghanistan

+China

+Ossoff was part of a bipartisan visit to China led by Senate Majority Leader Chuck Schumer (D-New York) in October 2023, where they met with General Secretary of the Chinese Communist Party Xi Jinping in Beijing.
+The delegation also met Director of the Office of the Central Foreign Affairs Commission Wang Yi, Chairman of the Standing Committee of the National People's Congress Zhao Leji, and Party Secretary of Shanghai Chen Jining.

 Israel

 Ossoff led a group of 25 Democratic senators who called for an immediate ceasefire in a joint statement during the 2021 Israel–Palestine crisis.
 The statement said: "Israel has the right to defend itself from Hamas' rocket attacks, in a manner proportionate with the threat its citizens are facing."
 Ossoff has stated Israel's situation holds high importance to him due to him having Orthodox relatives in the country, saying he wishes for "a future where all people in the region live in peace, live in prosperity and have equal rights."

-Ossoff supports Israel and providing U.S. military aid.

-Saudi Arabia

-Ossoff supports blocking arms sales to Saudi Arabia.
+On November 20, 2024, Ossoff was among 19 senators to support resolutions proposed by Senator Bernie Sanders (I-Vermont) that would block U.S. military aid to Israel amidst the Gaza war.
+The resolutions failed to pass but were designed to show Democratic opposition to United States support for Israel in the Gaza war in terms of the approach taken by Israel.

+In April 2025, Ossoff voted against a pair of resolutions from Sen. Bernie Sanders to withhold billions of dollars in offensive weapons sales and other military aid to Israel in April 2025.
+Ossoff repeatedly has stressed the importance of the U.S.-Israel relationship as "ironclad."

 Government reform

 Ossoff has called for the repeal of "wasteful, anti-competitive special interest subsidies that make it hard for entrepreneurs to raise capital, enter the market, create jobs, and compete with larger firms who have lobbyists in Washington".
 He has said the government funds "$16 billion in duplicate programs.
 That can be cut," an assertion that PolitiFact rated "Mostly True".
-Ossoff refused to accept donations from PACs.

 Ossoff supports statehood for the District of Columbia and for Puerto Rico.
-He is open to term limits for federal judges, and he voted to pass the John R. Lewis Voting Rights Advancement Act and the Freedom to Vote Act in 2022.
-He opposes the decision in Citizens United v.
-FEC.

-Gun control

-Ossoff has supported various gun control measures, including background checks, red flag laws, and an assault weapons ban.
-He was endorsed by Everytown for Gun Safety.
+Ending stock trading by members of Congress was a theme of Ossoff's 2020 campaign.